yomguy/PiPlayer/README.md

 -------

 ```
- $ cp -ra etc/* /etc/
+ $ sudo cp -ra etc/* /etc/
- $ update-rc.d piplayer defaults 5 1
+ $ sudo update-rc.d piplayer defaults 5 1
 ```

+Override daemon start and options by editing /etc/default/piplayer

 OPTIONS
 --------

-Some properties and options (like "auto next" and "looping") are tunable in the PiPlayer class:
+Some properties (ports, channels) and options (like "auto next" and "looping") are tunable in the PiPlayer class:

 ```
 class PiPlayer(object):